The Bankrate promise

 You can’t typically pay your mortgage or rent payments directly with a credit card, but you may be able to use a third-party platform like Plastiq, RadPad or RentMoola to do so.
 Just remember that these platforms charge a fee each time you use them.
 For example, Plastiq charges up to 2.85 percent to pay bills with a credit card.

-You may be able to pay your electric bill, your gas bill and other utilities with a credit card, without an added fee.
-To find out, log into your online account management page to check or simply call and ask.
+You may be able to pay your electric bill, gas bill and other utilities with a credit card, without an added fee.
+To find out, log in to your online account management page to check or simply call and ask.
+Here are our picks for the best credit cards for utility payments.

 Subscription services like Disney+ or an Instacart membership are perfect when it comes to paying with a credit card.
 You can set up automatic payments online, and you will not be charged an extra fee for doing so.